David M. Apatang: Mayor of Saipan

 Shortly after the death of Donald Flores, the mayor of Saipan, Apatang announced his candidacy for the position.
 Apatang, running as an independent, defeated Republican candidate Jose Alguto Reyes and Democratic candidate Antonio Pinaula Mareham in the 2014 general election.
 Apatang succeeded Marian Tudela, the acting Mayor appointed after Flores's death.
 He was sworn in on January 12, 2015 and served two terms, ending on January 9, 2023.
 His wife, Antonia Pangelinan Mafnas, died in Hawaii on December 14, 2016.
 In 2021, the House passed a resolution to honor Apatang's 50 years of service to the people of the CNMI.

 2022 lieutenant gubernatorial election

 Apatang ran as a candidate for Lieutenant Governor of the Northern Mariana Islands in the 2022 election, running on an independent ticket headed by then incumbent lieutenant governor Arnold Palacios.
 They won 54.14% of the votes in the second round, defeating the incumbent Republican governor and the resurgent Democratic Party candidates.
 Apatang was sworn into office on January 9, 2023.

 Governorship

-Apatang became the governor of the Northern Mariana Islands after Governor Arnold Palacios died on July 23, 2025.
+Apatang became the governor of the Northern Mariana Islands after the death of Palacios on July 23, 2025.

+On March 5, 2026, Apatang expressed support for President Trump over the military actions on Iran and the assassination of Ali Khamenei, saying that Trump had done "what he needed to do."